i-anuj/i-anuj/README.md

 - ⚙️ Passionate about **automation**, **infrastructure-as-code (IaC)**, and **GitOps**
 - 🚀 Always building solutions that are **secure, scalable, and production-ready**
 - 📚 Currently enhancing skills in **Kubernetes (AKS)** and **GitHub Actions CI/CD**
-- 📫 Reach me at: your-email@example.com
+- 📫 Reach me at : your-email@example.com

 ---